mpmcauley/Boozie/README.md

 let volume = 16                                     let volume = 16.0;
 let beer, fruit = "Blue Moon", "orange"             let [beer, fruit] = ["Blue Moon", "orange"];
 ```
-  - Constants (with the same behavior as JavaScript) are supported with the "set" keyword, for terseness, muscle-memory convenience (all letters on one hand!), and consistency with "let."
+  - Constants (with the same behavior as JavaScript) are supported with the `set` keyword, for terseness, muscle-memory convenience (all letters on one hand!), and consistency with `let`.

 ```
 set cup = "Stein"                                   const CUP = "Stein";